 I trust this post has been enlightening for you as learning about it has been for me.
 Is there a habit you would like to break?
 What urge do you have that needs to be replaced?
 What response could you replace it with?

 If this post was helpful to you, consider joining our blog community.
 When you enter your email address in the box provided, you'll receive my weekly emails.
-You'll also receive a copy of my free eguide entitled "7 Steps to Finding Your Spiritual Path".
+You'll also receive a copy of my free eguide entitled "How to Develop a Spiritual Practice."

-Stay tuned for next week's post on the obstacles to transformation.
-You don't want to miss this one.
+Stay tuned for next week's post on transformation.
 So glad you're here to learn how to ignite the power within and discover YOUR destiny!

 Keep looking up!